MiriamRGarcia/MiriamRGarcia/README.md

 - (On-going work) 🌐  [Microracle](https://microracle.shinyapps.io/Microracle/)  Webpage with models (🖳) and data (📈)

-- 👀 I’m looking to collaborate on projects requiring the modelling of microbial dynamics.
+- 👀 We are looking to collaborate on projects requiring the modelling of microbial dynamics.
 - 📫 How to reach me ==> 📨 miriamr @ iim.csic.es, 🦋 @MiriamRGarcia.bsky.social
 <!---
 MiriamRGarcia/MiriamRGarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.